SBEMimage/SBEMimage/README.md

 ![Viewport](img/viewport_screenshot.png)

-## Getting started / Support
+## Documentation & Support

 Please read the user guide: [sbemimage.github.io/SBEMimage](https://sbemimage.github.io/SBEMimage).
 It currently contains installation instructions and a short introduction to the software (to be expanded).
 For users who are not familiar with Python, it is recommended to download the Windows 10+ installer.

+Detailed generated information can be found here [deepwiki.com/SBEMimage/SBEMimage](https://deepwiki.com/SBEMimage/SBEMimage)

 For support and discussion, please use the [Image.sc forum](https://forum.image.sc/) and post to the forum with the tag 'sbemimage'.

 ## Development